-As a soccer fan, you may have noticed players being loaned to other teams.
-It’s not always clear exactly what soccer loans are, how they work, and why teams loan out players.
+You may have noticed players being loaned to other teams as soccer fans.
+It’s not always clear precisely what soccer loans are, how they work, and why teams loan out players.

-Also, sometimes it’s hard to know who pays a loan player’s wages or what the difference is between a transfer and a loan.
+Also, sometimes it’s hard to know who pays a loan player’s wages or the difference between a transfer and a loan.

-But don’t worry, we’ll outline all of that for you here.
+But don’t worry, we’ll outline everything for you here.

 What is a loan in soccer?

-A loan in soccer is an agreement between two teams where one team loans a player to the other team.
+A loan in soccer is an agreement between two teams where one team loans a player to the other.
 Let’s look at a high-profile example from the past.

 In 2009, David Beckham was under contract with Major League Soccer team LA Galaxy.
 But during the off-season, he wanted to play competitive soccer with AC Milan in Serie A.

-And LA Galaxy and AC Milan came to an agreement.
+And LA Galaxy and AC Milan agreed.
 Beckham went on loan to the Italian team for the off-season.

-Now that we know what a loan in soccer is, let’s see how they work.
+So put, a loan in soccer is one team borrowing a player from another.
+Now that we know what a loan in soccer is let’s see how they work.

 How do soccer loans work?

-Once the loan is completed, the player on loan will play for his new team until the loan contract ends.
+Once the loan is completed, the player will play for his new team until the loan contract ends.